 The Department of Law fosters individuals who are able to draw on a legal mind to forge their own path forward.
 Far from being limited to the legal profession, career options for graduates span abundant options from the civil service to business.

-The Department’s 140-some class offerings include many in emerging fields such as consumer, intellectual property, adult guardianship, and environmental law.
+The Department’s 140-some class offerings include many in emerging fields such as consumer, intellectual property, adult guardianship, labor, and environmental law.

 The law is a field with no “right answers” that requires students to refer to many texts and legal precedents during their studies.
 To support them in this challenging endeavor, the Department has instituted a Special Teaching Assistant (TA) System.
 Young legal scholars serve as TAs permanently stationed at both the Shirokane and Yokohama campuses.
 These TAs provide detailed assistance on everything from class content and study methods to report and thesis writing.

-Starting in their 3rd year, students are permitted to enroll in almost any advanced class throughout the Faculty.
+Starting in their third year, students are permitted to enroll in almost any advanced class throughout the Faculty.
 The emphasis is on student autonomy in this policy of permitting participation in classes outside the Department in which they are enrolled.
 By allowing students to take lectures and seminars in any subject they wish, the program encourages them to become proactive learners.

-The aim of the final 2 years is to attain more advanced legal knowledge and thinking skills.
+The aim of the final two years is to attain more advanced legal knowledge and thinking skills.
 Students select from a wide range of classes while also engaging in in-depth discussion on specific themes through seminars and special lectures.
 In addition, they may enroll in classes on cutting-edge subjects that match their career interests, such as international corporate activity, consumer and environmental issues, and adult guardianship legislation.